-EDUC-4818 Student Teaching in the Elementary and Secondary Schools

-10. 7 additional semester hours

-EDUC-4422 Elementary Music Methods EDUC-4442 Secondary Vocal Music Methods

-11. Fulfillment of competency in a foreign language

-Special Requirements for all Music Majors:

-- 1. All prospective music majors must take placement exams in music fundamentals and piano.
-Credit may be earned for previous study if your skills meet departmental expectations. - 2.
-All prospective music majors must audition in their major performance area during their second semester for official acceptance into a music degree program. - 3.All music majors must enroll in MUSC-1000, Recital Attendance, each semester.
-A minimum grade of C must be earned in at least 6 of those semesters. - 4.All music majors are required to audition for at least one approved ensemble each semester.
+- EDUC-3213 Learning, Instruction and Assessment - EDUC-3723 Education of the Exceptional Child - EDUC-4013 Human Relations and Behavior Management - EDUC-4131 Applied Instructional and Assessment Strategies - EDUC-4132 Critical Issues in Education - EDUC-4818 Student Teaching in the Elementary and Secondary Schools - 10.
+7 additional semester hours - EDUC-4422 Elementary Music Methods - EDUC-4442 Secondary Vocal Music Methods - PSYC-3523 Developmental Psychology - 11.
+Fulfillment of competency in a foreign language - Special Requirements for all Music Majors: - 1.
+All prospective music majors must take placement exams in music fundamentals and piano.
+Credit may be earned for AP tests or previous study if their skills meet departmental expectations. - 2.
+All prospective music majors must audition in their major performance area during their second semester for official acceptance into a music degree program. - 3.
+All music majors must enroll in MUSC-1000, Recital Attendance, each semester.
+A minimum grade of C must be earned in at least 6 of those semesters. - 4.
+All music majors are required to audition for at least one approved ensemble each semester.
 Only four hours of credit will apply toward the degree program.
-The faculty may direct pianists to substitute accompanying for ensemble experience. - 5.As a graduation requirement, students must pass the two sections of the Piano Proficiency Exam as described in departmental publications.
+The faculty may direct pianists to substitute accompanying for ensemble experience. - 5.
+As a graduation requirement, students must pass the two sections of the Piano Proficiency Exam as described in departmental publications.
 The Repertoire section is given as the final exam for MUSC-2581, and the Functional Skills section is the final exam for MUSC-2681.
-Music majors should continue to enroll in class piano or applied piano each semester until the exam is success fully completed. - 6.No music major will be permitted to participate in commencement exercises without having: - a.
-Passed the Piano Proficiency Exam. - b.Completed all requirements for the senior recital/senior project, MUSC-4001/4011.
+Music majors should continue to enroll in class piano or applied piano each semester until the exam is success fully completed. - 6.
+No music major will be permitted to participate in commencement exercises without having: - a.
+Passed the Piano Proficiency Exam. - b.
+Completed all requirements for the senior recital/senior project, MUSC-4001/4011.
 Each music major should consult the music department chair regarding the cut-off date after which the student will forfeit the opportunity to participate in upcoming commencement exercises should the stated requirements not yet be completed.